AMWA-TV/bcp-003/best-practice-authorisation.md

 Clients SHOULD seek to fetch public keys from the Authorisation Server at least once every hour.
 If a client is unable to contact the Authorisation Server, the client MUST implement an exponential back-of to avoid over-loading the Authorisation Server in the event of a system re-start.
 Also if a client is unable to contact an Authorisation Server, the client MAY assume currently held public keys remain valid until it is able to re-establish a connection to an Authorisation Server.

 Clients SHOULD attempt to verify tokens against every public key presented at its Authorisation Server's `certs` endpoint, until a client finds a public key that verifies the token, or until no keys are left.
-If a client fails to veryify all public keys available, the client MUST reject the token.
+If a client fails to verify all public keys available, the client MUST reject the token.

 #### Changing Keys